cogsysUBA/projects/README.md

 # Research Projects with Code at Cognitive Systems (Uni Bamberg)
-Compilation of research projects with code conducted by the Cognitive Systems department of the Otto-Friedrich-Universität Bamberg.
+Compilation of research projects with code conducted by the [Cognitive Systems group](https://www.uni-bamberg.de/en/cogsys/) of the Otto-Friedrich-Universität Bamberg.

 * **LIME-Aleph**
   * __Short description__: Local symbolic explanations for classification results of black-box models